Don’t worry about the infrastructure and provisioning servers, especially when your Functions call rate scales up.

 Bind into services

-Easily click and add bindings to Azure services and external services (Box, DropBox, OneDrive, SendGrid, …) to get input into or output from Functions.
+Click and add bindings to Azure services and external services (Box, Dropbox, Microsoft OneDrive, SendGrid, and more) to get input into or output from Functions.

 Develop your way

-Quickly and easily iterate on Azure Functions with continuous deployment using Visual Studio Team Services, GitHub, or BitBucket.
-Plus, use the embedded logging environment to monitor and troubleshoot.
+Quickly iterate on Azure Functions with continuous deployment using Visual Studio Team Services, GitHub, or Bitbucket.
+Use the embedded logging environment to monitor and troubleshoot.

 Pay only for what you use

 Pay only for the time your code is running.
-You’ll be charged based on the number of resources Azure Functions needs, only for as long as it takes your code to execute.
+You’re charged based on the number of resources Azure Functions needs, and only for as long as it takes your code to execute.

 Built for business

-Use Azure Functions when events occur in internal APIs or business systems and deliver results directly to your on-premises databases or business solutions.
+Use Azure Functions when events happen in internal APIs or business systems, and deliver results directly to your on-premises databases or business solutions.

 Common scenarios for Azure Functions

-Azure Functions supports an event based on a timer using CRON job syntax.
-For example, you could execute code that runs every 15 minutes and cleans up a database table based on custom business logic.
+Azure Functions supports an event based on a timer using Cron job syntax.
+For example, execute code that runs every 15 minutes and clean up a database table based on custom business logic.

 Azure service event processing

 Azure Functions supports triggering an event based on an activity in an Azure service.
-For example, you could execute serverless code that reads newly discovered test log files in an Azure Blob Storage container and transforms this into a row in an Azure SQL Database table.
+For example, execute serverless code that reads newly discovered test log files in an Azure Blob storage container, and transform this into a row in an Azure SQL Database table.